An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Vacuum Compatibility Tests

-As presented above, each half of the instrumented baffle accommodates a relatively large PCB with various electronic components and 38 photodiodes, as well as a WiFi communication circuit with an antenna.
-Although most of the electronic components are compatible with UHV since they have ceramic and metallic encapsulations, some of the integrated circuits do not have their outgassing parameters well defined or do not appear tabulated in the lists of the National Aeronautics and Space Administration.
+As presented above, each half of the instrumented baffle accommodates a relatively large PCB with various electronic components and 38 photodiodes, as well as a wireless fidelity (WiFi) communication circuit with an antenna.
+Although most of the electronic components are compatible with UHV since they have ceramic and metallic encapsulations, some of the integrated circuits do not have their outgassing parameters well defined or do not appear tabulated in the lists of NASA.
 To certify their use in a UHV environment, two independent studies were carried out, both resulting in very low outgassing and residual gas analyses with undetectable signal.